ibm-cloud-docs/power-iaas/faq.md

 [^5A]: IBM i 7.3 and 7.2 on Power Virtual Server ended normal support on 1 October 2023 and are supported via paid service extension only.
 Please refer to the [IBM i lifecycle](https://www.ibm.com/support/pages/release-life-cycle){: external} page for upcoming EoL dates and prepare to upgrade to a later version.

-The IBM i 7.4, 7.5, 7.6, and COR OS images are supported on Power10 and later systems.
+The IBM i 7.4, 7.5, 7.6, and COR OS images in the Image Catalog are supported are supported on Power10 and later systems.
 However, you can create a custom image or upgrade your IBM i virtual server instance (VSI) by downloading the media from [Entitled Systems Support (ESS)](https://www.ibm.com/servers/eserver/ess/landing/landing-page) and by navigating to **My entitled software** > **IBM i Evaluation and NLV Download** section.
 {: note}